Meditation on Mother’s Compassion

 From there, work on your kin, your friends, and on strangers for whom you have no feelings.
 Next, meditate on your enemies, who arouse anger every time you think of them.

-Recall that they have all been your own kind mother in past lives, but that they are unable to recognize this because you and they are so changed; in their deluded states, they cannot see that reality.
-You can really see these enemies as your mother, remember the harm to yourself of vengeance and anger.
+Recall that they have all been your own kind mother in past lives, but that they are unable to recognize this because you and them have both changed; in their deluded states, they cannot see that reality.
+You can really see these enemies as your mother, remember the harm of vengeance and anger.

 Buddha Land content is accessible to all and not behind a paywall.